Keeping food in the garage: 4 reasons it isn't a great idea

 Plus, the Pest Question

-Another risk of keeping food in the garage: pests!
-Mice and rodents, roaches and insects will be attracted to food in the garage.
-No need to incentivize baddies nesting in there — and if mice do happen to move in, learn how to get rid of them.
+Another risk of keeping food in the garage: pests.
+Mice, rodents, roaches and insects will be attracted to food in the garage.
+No need to incentivize baddies nesting in there -- and if mice do happen to move in, learn how to get rid of them.

 What About Pantry Items?

-In general, most pantry items, from canned foods to dry goods like crackers or chips, should be stored in a cool, dry space.
+In general, most pantry items, from canned foods to dry goods such as crackers or chips, should be stored in a cool, dry place.
 The garage doesn’t have the climate control of an insulated house, which means it’s damper during all seasons.
-That’ll make even unopened pantry goods spoil quicker, and even canned goods can get rusty.
+That’ll make unopened pantry goods spoil quicker, and even canned goods can get rusty.

 The Exception

-Canned beverages, like soda, are generally safe to keep in the garage, though they may rust.
+Canned beverages, such as soda, are generally safe to keep in the garage, though they may rust or explode.
 Note, too, that the quality of beer and wine can deteriorate in too-hot or too-cold temperatures.

 Need more tips for storing your surplus pantry items?
 Try these clever storage tricks to keep foods fresh.